 - Nu Skin is a reputable company that has been around for quite a while after it started back in 1984.

-- No matter fluctuations in the economy, there are always going to be a high demand for products that keep you look young and healthy.
+- No matter fluctuations in the economy, there is always going to be a high demand for products that keep you looking young and healthy.

 Why don’t we start with this incident:

-One of the co-founders of Nu Skin, Nedra Roney, was deleted from the website in an attempt to hide that she is a co-founder because she has been involved in several lawsuits.
-She also pleaded guilty to prescription-drug fraud in 1996 – Source: Fortune.
+One of the co-founders of Nu Skin, Nedra Roney, was deleted from the website in an attempt to hide she is a co-founder because she has been involved in several lawsuits.
+She also pleaded guilty to prescription-drug fraud in 1996 –